 - If you have completed the actions outlined above, you will now be able to provide the documentation listed below.
 Please note that your loan application cannot be processed without these documents –ALL DOCUMENTATION MUST BE SUBMITTED TOGETHER.

-- A Copy of your Richmond Needs and Merit Based Scholarship Assessment Form
+- A your Richmond Needs and Merit Based Scholarship Award Letter

 - A copy of your master promissory notes (MPN) for each loan type in pdf format

 - A copy of entrance counselling confirmation (a screenshot confirming counselling completion)